DchemistRae/Bikeability_calculator/README.md

 ## License

-This project is licensed under the MIT Open-Source License - see the LICENSE.txt file for details
+This project is licensed under the Apache-2.0 license  - see the LICENSE file for details

 ## References